-- 2.1 AHA must tell the SHR about any material, significant or exceptional issue, event, or change within the organisation and how we intend to deal with it, or where appropriate provide them with a reasonably detailed explanation as to why a significant change has been implemented. - 2.2 The lists in Appendix 1 provide examples of the type of notifiable event AHA must immediately contact the SHR about.
+- 2.1 AHA must tell the SHR about any material, significant or exceptional issue, event, or change within the organisation and how we intend to deal with it, or where appropriate provide them with a reasonably detailed explanation as to why a significant change has been implemented. - 2.2 The Director will advise the Association's chairperson as soon as he becomes aware that a Notifiable Event requires to be reported to the SHR. - 2.3 The lists in Appendix 1 provide examples of the type of notifiable event AHA must immediately contact the SHR about.
 The lists are illustrative rather than exhaustive.
 As a general guideline, notifiable events are those that may: - Seriously affect the interests and safety of tenants, people who are homeless or other service users; - Threaten the stability, efficient running or viability of service delivery arrangements. - Put at risk the good governance and financial health of AHA. - Bring AHA into disrepute, or raise public or stakeholder concern about AHA or the social housing sector.